Comparison

 Where Tawk.to genuinely wins

 Let's be real.
-Tawk.to has a lot of stuff we don't.
+Tawk.to has a lot of stuff TGLiveChat doesn't.
 Here's what they do better:

 - +Screen sharing and video chat.
-You can see a visitor's screen or hop on a video call.
-That's cool and we don't have it.
+Tawk.to agents can see a visitor's screen or start a video call.
+That's genuinely useful for complex support issues.
+TGLiveChat is text-based only (you can share images through Telegram, but no screen share).

 Where TGLiveChat wins

-We're smaller, simpler, and that's the point.
-Here's where we come out ahead:
+Smaller, simpler, and that's the point.
+Here's where TGLiveChat comes out ahead:

 - +You reply from Telegram.
 No new app, no new dashboard.
-Telegram notifications are fast.
+Telegram notifications are fast and hard to miss.
 You're already there.
-That means faster response times in practice.
+In practice, this means faster response times — which is what actually matters to your visitors.

 - +Shadow DOM isolation.
-Our widget's CSS is completely isolated from your site.
+TGLiveChat's widget CSS is completely isolated from your site.
 No style conflicts.
-Tawk.to's widget can sometimes clash with your page styles.
+Tawk.to's widget can sometimes clash with your page styles, causing visual glitches that require CSS overrides to fix.

-- +12 themes.
+- +12 widget themes.
 Glass, Modern, Terminal, Synthwave, Arcade, Void, and more.
-Tawk.to lets you customize colors, but the overall look is pretty standard.
+Tawk.to lets you customize colors, but the overall look is a standard chat bubble.
+TGLiveChat themes are distinctive enough to actually match your brand personality.

 - +Cheaper white-label.
-Remove our branding for $12/mo (Pro plan).
-Tawk.to charges $19/mo just for branding removal.
+Remove TGLiveChat branding for $12/mo on the Pro plan.
+Tawk.to charges $19/mo just for branding removal — without any of the other Pro features.

 - +Lifetime deal available. $149 once, never pay again.
-Tawk.to doesn't offer this.
+Tawk.to doesn't offer a one-time payment option.
+If you're planning to use live chat for years, the math on the lifetime deal is obvious.

 Let's talk about widget weight

 This sounds nerdy, but it matters more than you'd think.
-Tawk.to's widget loads over 200KB of JavaScript.
+Tawk.to's widget loads over 200KB of JavaScript on every page of your site.
 TGLiveChat loads about 10KB.
 That's a 20x difference.

-Tawk.to loads more because it does more (screen sharing, video, triggers, etc.).
+Tawk.to loads more because it does more — screen sharing, video calls, triggers, monitoring.
 That's fair.
 But if you just need live chat, you don't need all that JavaScript sitting on every page load.
+TGLiveChat loads fast, isolates its CSS with Shadow DOM, and gets out of your site's way.

 The response time argument